erdincka/datafabric-demo/docs/03-CreatingACluster.md

 # Requirements

 This site provides hands-on experience on a remote cluster.
-If you wish to create a single node test/demo cluster on your own AWS environment, you can follow the process [here](https://mybinder.org/v2/gh/erdincka/datafabric-demo/main?labpath=00a-create-dfserver-aws.ipynb).
+If you wish to create a single node test/demo cluster on your own AWS environment, you can [!run the interactive notebook](https://mybinder.org/v2/gh/erdincka/datafabric-demo/main?labpath=00a-create-dfserver-aws.ipynb).

 ## Hardware